 River View has been recently and lovingly renovated in an informal, open plan barn-style home .
-The house is large and light and comprises 4-5 bedrooms, a sun-lounge, 3 bath/shower rooms, 1 wc, and a light and airy open-plan kitchen/living room with views over the both the estuary (limited by foliage depending on season) and the delightful south facing enclosed garden.
+The house is large and light and comprises 4-5 bedrooms (one doubling as a sun-lounge), 3 bath/shower rooms, 1 wc, and a light and airy open-plan kitchen/living room with views over the both the estuary (limited by foliage depending on season) and the delightful south facing enclosed garden.
 The spacious adjoining dining area has french doors opening onto the large decked balcony which is fully furnished with table, chairs and BBQ.

 The charming house is well equipped, and furnished in a contemporary style throughout with stripped wood floors, lots of natural light and a feature floor-to-ceiling window offering river views (depending on the foliage).

-The large rear garden offers sea glimpses and a level sitting area with table and chairs; a serene and peaceful haven in which to relax at the end of a busy day on the beach or exploring the diverse attractions of this Area of Outstanding Natural Beauty.
+The large rear garden offers sea glimpses and a level sitting area; a serene and peaceful haven in which to relax at the end of a busy day on the beach or exploring the diverse attractions of this Area of Outstanding Natural Beauty.
 The approach is via a large gravelled drive to the front with five bar entrance gate and ample parking for 4 cars.

 The house is quietly located within a short stroll of the centre of the charming village of Appledore renowned for its bustling fisherman's quayside, cobbled streets, quaint shops, art/craft galleries and character pubs serving excellent meals.

 The house perfectly accommodates the needs of two families holidaying together or a party of 10.

 The house is available to rent throughout the year and is a perfect retreat for families with young children or those wishing to enjoy the area for its excellent facilities which include walking, cycling, golf, fishing, horseriding and a large variety of watersports.